 Connections and collaborations

-A diverse community of people with expertise in peer support who are connecting and collaborating on peer support projects.
+During the project a diverse community of people formed with expertise in peer support who are connecting and collaborating on peer support projects.